Watch the Film

 Syracuse University Honors Program Thesis Showcase

 And They Were Roommates: Navigating Inclusive Mentorship in Higher Education was shared as part of Syracuse University's Renée Crown Honors Program Thesis Showcase.
 Kylie's undergraduate honors thesis was created in conjunction with the film.
-Chapter 4 of the thesis provides a written version of topics that are dominant in the film.

 The written thesis and information about the Renée Crown Honors Program can be found on the the program website site.